Thursday, May 29, 2025

 Little is known about the personal life of Sarah Hunt, yet the few details we have convey a sense of dignity, determination, strength and Christian love.

-She was born in either the 1857 or 1865 or 1867 and came to Daytona Beach from Georgia in 1905.
+She was born in 1857 or 1865 or 1867 and came to Daytona Beach from Georgia in 1905.
 Why she moved here is unknown.
 She died in 1936 from pneumonia and is buried in Mount Ararat Cemetery in Daytona Beach.

 One of her final acts - hours before her death - was to contact a local representative of the Florida state welfare system.
 She relayed her worries about the 25 children and six elderly people she looked after at that time.
 "She told the welfare worker the orphanage was totally without funds, that even the supply of food was limited."